Vayk

 Vayk (Վայք) is a town and the centre of the Vayk Municipality of the Vayots Dzor Province of Armenia.

 As per the 2016 official estimate, Vayk had a population of around 4,700.
-However, as of the 2011 census, the population of the town was 5,877, down from 6,024 reported in the 2001 census.
+However, as of the 2022 census, the population of the town was 5,356, down from 5,877 in the 2011 census and 6,024 reported in the 2001 census.

 Etymology

 Literally meaning "sorrows", the name Vayk is derived from the Vayots Dzor canton of the historic Armenian province of Syunik.
+The great ethnographer Ghevond Alishan connects the origin of the city's name with a terrible earthquake that once happened in Vayots Dzor, which destroyed almost everything, toppling the mountains and covering the rivers.